angular/angular/aio/content/guide/view-encapsulation.md

 <code-example path="component-styles/src/app/quest-summary.component.ts" region="encapsulation.shadow" header="src/app/quest-summary.component.ts"></code-example>

-`ShadowDom` view encapsulation only works on browsers that have native support for shadow DOM (see [Can I use - Shadow DOM v1](https://caniuse.com/shadowdomv1)).
+`ShadowDom` view encapsulation only works on browsers that have built-in support for shadow DOM (see [Can I use - Shadow DOM v1](https://caniuse.com/shadowdomv1)).
 The support is still limited, which is why `Emulated` view encapsulation is the default mode and recommended in most cases.